buildtesters/buildtest/docs/build_subcommand/module_collections.rst

-The option ``--module-collection`` takes an integer argument that is a choice field prepoluated by finding the total index in the ``collection`` key in file ``default.json``
+The option ``--module-collection`` takes an integer argument that is a choice field prepopulated by finding the total index in the ``collection`` key in file ``default.json``

 If you pass an invalid index, buildtest will report an error as you can see